- If you have any questions or concerns, please contact us via email@example.com.

 Most recent information

-- All events, meetings and activities organized by UCR student boards are cancelled until at least 1 September 2020.
+- All events, meetings and activities organized by UCR student boards are cancelled until at least the beginning of the Fall 2020 semester.

-- Elliott will remain closed until further notice.
-In-person meetings, get-togethers, social events and house parties are strongly discouraged.
+- In-person meetings, get-togethers, social events and house parties are strongly discouraged.

 - We expect you to continue to take special care and all preventative measures possible, as set out on the RIVM website.